 As Erin Duryea Gilsbach, the Director of Professional and Policy Development for King, Spry, Herman, Freund & Faul, LLC, wrote in an article for the NSBA Council of School Attourneys: “a review of some of the posts from educators on DonorsChoose.org revealed some significant legal issues within the teacher posts themselves, including potential FERPA violations and liability under the Individuals with Disabilities Education Act (IDEA).”
 She later explains that these posts “included a number of potential FERPA issues related to teacher posted photographs, which were combined with specific written information in the posts about the classes.
 These descriptions could also legally be considered to be potential IDEA violations, and/or violations of specific district policies.
 Other posts, while they did not pose any particular threat of liability, painted the schools and/or districts in a very negative light when asking for funds.”
 Further in the article, Gilsback describes a number of real examples that pose serious risks to the organizers and associated districts.

-So, while some districts may go with their first instinct and take the easy route of banning crowdfunding sites, it’s important to realize that this option forgoes the many benefits that crowdfunding has to offer for school districts.
-With the right platform, school districts can support, and even encourage members to raise funds for additional materials and experiences that they can provide their students.
-In order to do this, districts must take the first step to be aware of their current crowdfunding situation, and look into their current policies, procedures, and guidelines, as well as what campaigns are out there with a school or the district’s name on it.
+So, while some school districts may go with their first instinct and take the easy route of banning crowdfunding sites, it’s important to realize that this option forgoes the many benefits that crowdfunding has to offer for school districts.
+With the right platform and crowdfunding policy, school districts can support, and even encourage members to raise funds for additional materials and experiences that they can provide their students.
+In order to do this, school districts must take the first step to be aware of their current crowdfunding situation, and look into their current fundraising policies, procedures, and guidelines, as well as what campaigns are out there with a school or the district’s name on it.

 To hear Michelle Wallis of Austin ISD and Lana Berry of Chandler USD talk more about their journeys of successfully overcoming crowdfunding, you can watch their recent 30-minute session at SXSW EDU here:

-If you need assistance locating crowdfunding campaigns from within your district, contact Livingtree Sales at email@example.com, and we’ll help provide a detailed report of all campaigns, as well as amounts raised and revenue lost.
+If you need assistance locating school crowdfunding campaigns from within your district, contact Livingtree Sales at email@example.com, and we’ll help provide a detailed report of the crowdfunding campaigns that have been posted from your district,